hallebit/CSC-312-Compiler/README.md

   - Else see the [merlin's README](https://github.com/ocaml/merlin) to install

 ### Makefile Commands
+The Makefile for this project is located in the `./src` directory.
+Navigate there in order to run Makefile commands.
 - `make`        : build project
 - `make clean`  : removes automatically generated files and executables
 - `make cleanup`: removes automatically generated files